 Sure, Congressional Democrats are voting and speaking out against Trump's proposals on issues like health care, but few of them can garner national headlines or get a video to go viral.

 Comedians, on the other hand, are now the ones with a "bully pulpit" to raise issues in ways that dominate our social media feeds and impact the larger political conversation.
-We saw an example this week with Jimmy Kimmel's emotional plea
+We saw an example with Jimmy Kimmel's emotional plea

 to preserve coverage for pre-existing conditions in the Trump-championed health care bill.
 Kimmel touched a nerve, as the video of his tearful plea was widely shared.

-While the GOP plan ultimately did pass the House on Thursday in a form that experts agree could weaken coverage for pre-existing conditions, Kimmel's clip had an impact on the discussion.
+While the GOP plan ultimately did pass the House in a form that experts agree could weaken coverage for pre-existing conditions, Kimmel's clip had an impact on the discussion.
 His late-night plea made more people aware of the issue and in turn placed additional pressure on some politicians.

 We saw evidence of this from US Senator Bill Cassidy (R-Louisiana), who expressed